montoyamoraga/ciat-lonbarde-studies/README.md

 ## Contents

-This repository contains one folder per instrument, each with its own Markdown file, and an images/ folder.
+This repository contains one folder per instrument, each with its own README file, and an images/ folder.

 * [cocoquantus-2/](cocoquantus-2)
 * [deerhorn-organ/](deerhorn-organ)